al-caveman/cavemancms/content_raw/kant/article.md

 [!thecategoricalimp]

-Is obsoleted by my superior alternative:
+is obsoleted by my superior alternative:

 [!dogood]